 Ports

-Antwerp is a city in Belgium, on the River Scheldt, which is linked to the North Sea by the Westerschelde estuary.
-Its long maritime traditions are clear in the fact that the Port of Antwerp is one of the largest in the world.
-Come by train and you will be greeted by the monumental Antwerpen-Centraal station.
-Art lovers cannot miss the Rubens House and Museum aan de Stroom, while the Chocolate Nation, the largest Belgian Chocolate museum in the world, should appeal to most visitors!
+Antwerp is a beauitful Belgian city on the River Scheldt, connected to the North Sea via the Westerschelde estuary.
+With deep maritime roots, it’s home to one of the world’s largest ports.
+Arriving by train?
+You’ll be welcomed by the stunning Antwerpen-Centraal station.
+Art enthusiasts will enjoy the Rubens House and the contemporary Museum aan de Stroom, while Chocolate Nation, the world’s largest Belgian chocolate museum, offers a delicious experience for just about everyone.